Optimization Strategies for Variational Quantum Algorithms in Noisy Landscapes: Appendix A : details of the algorithms

-\textbf{Henry Gas Solubility Optimization (HGSO)}: The Henry Gas Solubility Optimization (HGSO) algorithm is based on Henry's law, which describes the solubility of gases in liquids under varying pressure.
-The algorithm simulates the dissolution and release of gases to search for optimal solutions.
-By using principles of solubility and pressure dynamics, HGSO navigates the search space effectively, reflecting the natural behavior of gases in solution. \cite{hgso2019}
+\textbf{Henry Gas Solubility Optimization (HGSO):} \cite{hgso2019} Based on Henry's law describing gas solubility in liquids under varying pressure.
+The algorithm uses population size and number of clusters to organize gas particles, with clustering controlling the formation of gas groups that simulate dissolution and release dynamics.

-\textbf{Multi-Verse Optimizer (MVO)}: The Multi-Verse Optimizer (MVO) is inspired by the concept of multiple universes in physics.
-It simulates the interaction and exchange of information between different universes to find optimal solutions.
-By exploring multiple search spaces simultaneously, MVO enhances the ability to locate global optima through inter-universe communication and exploration. \cite{mvo}